ElytroBot/Elytro/README.md

 # About

 Elytro is a fun and robust Discord bot that brings a bunch of cool features to your server.
-Whether you’re running a busy community, hanging out with friends, or looking to add some friendly competition, Elytro has you covered with it's wide range of plugins.
+Whether you're running a busy community, hanging out with friends, or looking to add some friendly competition, Elytro has you covered with it's wide range of plugins.

 ## Plugins